 We were fond of the PS4’s clean, minimalist UI, and the best way to describe the PS5’s setup is similar, but sexier.
 It’s fast to navigate, and the whole thing renders in 4K, which no doubt eats away at storage but admittedly looks very nice.

 Games and media (streaming apps and the like) are split up, and you can switch between each category from the upper left side of the home screen.
-When you hover over the icon for a game the artwork expands to fill the screen, and many have their own specific theme music or sounds.
+When you hover over the icon for a game the artwork expands to fill the screen, and many have their own music or sounds.
+It looks nice, but we do miss the PS4’s themes, which haven’t yet been brought over.

 When you’re in a game or app you can hold the PS button to return to the home screen, with a shorter tap bringing up the new interface’s most interesting addition, the Control Center.
 Across the bottom are a host of icons, where you’re able to see who’s online, power off the console, check on the status of downloads and more, without leaving the game.
 This is also where you’ll find the “switcher”, a pop-up list of all your recently played games and opened apps for fast access.